PaulBratslavsky/strapi-astro-blog-post/README.md

 We extract the slug parameter from the URL using the handy Astro.request.params object to get the exact Post.
 We query Strapi for the Post by slug, using Strapi's [Content API filters](https://strapi.io/documentation/developer-docs/latest/developer-resources/content-api/content-api.html#filters).
 This is why we never implemented a custom endpoint to get the Post by the slug.

-Moving to the HTML part of the component, we simply wrap the `SingleBlogItem` component with the `BaseLayout` while passing the queried Post as props to the component.
-The `BaseLayout`, an Astro component, still accepts props we declared earlier in the frontmatter script.
+Moving to the HTML part of the component, we simply wrap the `SingleBlogItem` component with the `Layout` while passing the queried Post as props to the component.
+The `Layout`, an Astro component, still accepts props we declared earlier in the frontmatter script.

 And we are done!
 Pat yourself in the back and start up the dev server using `yarn dev`